 - Don’t work for people who harm others like weapons manufacturers and those who work together with them

 - Don’t work for people who compete with your existing or former clients (or at least not shortly after)

 - Don’t keep on selling services that do not work anymore or are insufficient by now e.g. search engine submission, meta tag optimization, link exchange

 - Don’t offer social media mass submission (as people in social media frown upon it)

 - Don’t offer blog commenting as a link building measure

-- Don’t work for companies that exploit their workers or treat them them in a demeaning way
+- Don’t work for companies that exploit their workers or treat them in a demeaning way

-- Don’t work for industries you do not believe in or are in your opinion bad for all people
+- Don’t work for industries you do not believe in or are in your opinion harmful for humanity

-So now the rules are not unwritten nymore.
-Abiding by them is very difficult and like with religion, everybody sins from time to time but you can at least try to abide by those 7 rules of ethical SEO.
+Now the rules are not unwritten anymore.
+Abiding by them is very difficult and like with religion, everybody sins from time to time.
+You can at least try to abide by those 7 rules of ethical SEO though.

 With 6 votes this post is the winner of the latest reader poll.